North Carolina

 Installers contact you to discuss the job.
 You choose whoever fits best.
 We won't email you about solar every week.

-Four types of home electrical work, all served by local NC contractors.
+Home electrical services, all handled by local NC contractors.

 Level 2 home charger installation for any EV.
 Most jobs take 2 to 4 hours.
 Duke Energy rebates available for qualifying chargers.

 Learn moreResidential solar panel systems sized for your usage and roof.
-North Carolina's 30% federal tax credit applies through 2032.
+Duke Energy net metering and PowerPair incentives available.

 Learn moreHome battery systems like the Tesla Powerwall keep your lights on during outages and cut peak-rate electricity costs.